vygr/ChrysaLisp/README.md

 Join us at #ChrysaLisp-OS:matrix.org for banter. https://element.io/ recommended.

-It runs on MacOS, Windows or Linux for x64, MacOS or Linux for Aarch64.
-Will move to bare metal eventually but it's useful for now to run hosted while experimenting.
-When time allows I will be doing a VM boot image for UniKernel type appliances and a WebAssembly target to play around within the browser.
+ChrysaLisp can be used on MacOS, Windows, Linux for x64, MacOS, or Linux for Aarch64.
+Currently, it runs on a hosted environment while experimentation is being done, but eventually it will be transitioned to run on bare metal.
+In the future, I plan to create a VM boot image for UniKernel appliances and a WebAssembly target for use within web browsers.

-You can model various network topologies with point to point links.
-Each CPU in the network is modelled as a separate host process, point to point links use shared memory to simulate CPU to CPU, point to point, bi directional connections.
-There is no global bus based networking on purpose.
+ChrysaLisp allows for the simulation of various network topologies utilizing point-to-point links.
+Each CPU in the network is represented as a separate host process, and point-to-point links utilize shared memory to simulate CPU-to-CPU, bidirectional connections.
+The design intentionally does not include global bus-based networking.

-The usb-links branch has the ability to use a usb3/usb2 Prolific chip 'copy' cable to join heterogeneous host networks !
-This demonstrates that the simulated peer to peer network on a single machine does actually translate to real world parallel hardware !
-Plus it's rather cool to string your MacBook and Windows laptops together with your PI4's to create your own dev network.
+The "usb-links" branch enables the use of a USB3/USB2 Prolific chip "copy" cable to connect heterogeneous host networks.
+This feature demonstrates that the simulated peer-to-peer network on a single machine can be applied to actual parallel hardware.
+Additionally, it allows users to connect their MacBooks, Windows laptops and PI4's to create their own development network, which is pretty cool.

-There is a virtual CPU instruction set to avoid use of x64/ARM/VP64 native instructions.
-Currently it compiles directly to native code but there is no reason it can't also go via a byte code form and runtime translation.
+ChrysaLisp uses a virtual CPU instruction set to eliminate the use of x64, ARM, or VP64 native instructions.
+Currently, it compiles directly to native code, but it has the capability to also be translated to byte code form and use runtime translation.

-Register juggling for parameter passing is eliminated by having all functions define their register interface and parameter source and destinations are mapped automatically using a topological sort.
-Non DAG mappings are detected so the user can break them with a temporary if required.
-Operators are provided to simplify binding of parameters to dynamic bound functions, relative addresses, auto defined string pools, references and local stack frame values.
-Unused output parameters can be ignored with an _.
+To avoid the need for register juggling for parameter passing, all functions define their register interface, and parameter sources and destinations are automatically mapped using a topological sort.
+If non-DAG mappings are detected, the user can address them with a temporary.
+The software also includes operators to make it easy to bind parameters to dynamic bound functions, relative addresses, auto-defined string pools, references, and local stack frame values.
+Output parameters that are not used can be ignored with an underscore.

-There is a powerful object and class system, not just for an assembler, but quite as capable as a high level language.
-Static classes or virtual classes with inline, virtual, final, static and override methods can be defined.
-The GUI and Lisp are constructed using this class system.
+ChrysaLisp has a powerful object and class system that is not limited to just the assembler but is quite as capable as a high level language.
+It allows for the definition of static classes or virtual classes with inline, virtual, final, static, and override methods.
+The GUI and Lisp are built using this class system.

-It has function level dynamic binding and loading.
-Individual functions are loaded and bound on demand as tasks are created and distributed.
-Currently functions are loaded from the CPU file system on which the task finds itself, but these will eventually come from the server object that the task was created with and functions will be transported across the network as required.
-Functions are shared between all tasks that share the same server object, so only a single copy of a function is loaded regardless of how many tasks use that function.
+It has function-level dynamic binding and loading.
+Functions are loaded and bound on demand as tasks are created and distributed.
+Currently, functions are loaded from the CPU file system where the task is located, but in the future, they will come from the server object that the task was created with and will be transported across the network as needed.
+Functions are shared among all tasks that use the same server object, so only one copy of a function is loaded, regardless of how many tasks use it.

-The interface to the system functions is provided as a set of static classes, easing use and removing the need to remember static function locations, plus decoupling the source from changes at the system level.
-Look in the *sys/xxx.inc* files to see the interface definitions.
+The system functions are accessed through a set of static classes, which makes it easy to use and eliminates the need to remember static function locations, and also decouples the source from changes at the system level.
+The interface definitions for these functions can be found in the *sys/xxx.inc* files.

 A command terminal with a familiar interface for pipe style command line applications is provided with args vector, stdin, stdout, stderr etc. Classes